Use the list below to ensure you've completed everything that's needed before classes begin. Explore this site to learn about

 Review rates and apply for student housing at Student Housing and Residence Life.
 Campus housing cannot be guaranteed but is assigned as available.
 Note: Housing applications cannot be processed until both tuition and housing deposits have been received.
 If you have any questions, contact Student Housing and Residence Life at 212.229.5459 or email email@example.com.

 The New School requires all enrolled students to present a final official transcript before the start of their first semester of classes.
-If your final official transcript does not indicate your graduation date, you will need to submit the following documentation:
+All final official transcripts must indicate the date of graduation.

 Transcripts must be received in the Office of Admission by July 1 for students beginning their studies in the fall and January 15 for students beginning studies in the spring.
 Failure to submit the required documentation for your degree program will result in a hold on your account.
 A hold prevents registration for subsequent semesters and could jeopardize your financial aid awards.